The rules are there to help every team have an equal opportunity to win and be crowned champions for that year.

 Fells Lite Category Additional Rules

-The Fells Lite category is aimed at younger Scouts who struggle with, or may be injured by heavy loads, but are capable of walking and navigating the route.
+The Fells Lite category is aimed at younger Scouts who may not yet be ready to undertake

 Overnight equipment will be inspected at kit check.

 The Wolds Challenge and The Fells Marathon are organised and run by Blacktoft Beacon District Scout Council.

 Registered with the Scout Association: 016357.
 Registered Charity Number: 1148031